sharypoe/sharypoe/README.md

 # About Me

 👋 Hello!
-My name is Shary (pronounced 'sha-ree'), and I am a computer science student and content creator, taking one step at a time to build my version of the world.
+My name is Shary (pronounced 'sha-ree'), and I am a computer science graduate and content creator, taking one step at a time to build my version of the world.
 My coding projects are inspired by the courses I have taken at university, and I have many more exciting projects in the pipeline.

 📚 I am a perpetual learner, always on the lookout for new skills and focused on making daily progress rather than chasing perfection.